SQMUSIC/ss/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 The `9999` directory contains "collections" of related Markdown and MDX documents.
 Use `77777` to retrieve posts from `bbbb`, and type-check your frontmatter using an optional schema.
-See [Astro's Content Collections docs](https://sqmusic.org)) to learn more.
+See [uuuuuuuuu](https://sqmusic.org)) to learn more.

 Any static assets, like images, can be placed in the `llll` directory.